 We Love One Another

 We care for those who are aching, ill, bereaved, alone or troubled.
 Visits, encouragement, prayer, conversation and supportive friendship are the work of the whole congregation.
-We build up relationships with one other by gathering in neighbourhood clusters (UBC/UEL; Kitsilano; Dunbar/Kerrisdale; East-side and Metro Vancouver).
+Some of our number gather regularly to pray for those in particular need.

 We are Scattered to Serve

 We carry out ministries of service in households, neighbourhoods, schools and workplaces.
 We include homemakers, students, teachers, lawyers, business people, sales people, researchers, nurses and more along with those whose ministry is taken up in retirement and outside of employment.
 A parent teaches a child the ways of Christ's love.
 An adult seeks to be reconciled with a sibling or a parent.
 A researcher searches for a cure for disease.
 A co-worker wonders how to support a colleague who is troubled, while striving to correct an unjust policy at work.
 Students wrestle with questions of vocation and career.
 The congregation's life supports such varied ministries as these and more.

 An ongoing mission of the congregation is the support of Campus Ministry.
 We partner with Vancouver-Burrard Presbytery and BC Conference in the United Church Campus Ministry at UBC.

 Each week we bring gifts of food to worship.
 The children carry the baskets of food forward as an offering to God.
 The gifts go to the Emergency Food Cupboard at First United Church in Vancouver’s Downtown Eastside.
 On the Sunday prior to the last Monday of the month we make sandwiches thatare shared at the Mission.